 Smartphone manufacturers realized that these two categories weren’t enough.
 Although people didn’t want to buy budget phones, many weren’t willing to pay the exclusive costs of premium models.
 This is why you will now find mid-range models.

-So, if you do want the best of both worlds, this is an option that you may want to consider.
+So, if you want the best of both worlds, this is an option you may want to consider.
 This will allow you to upgrade your phone without having to empty your bank account in the process.